mballard29/TrashThiefApplications/README.md

 # TrashThiefApplications

 Play our RPG side-scroller as a racoon looking for trash.
-Collect food scraps, but avoid strangers and other animals.
+Collect food scraps and boosters, but avoid strangers and other animals.

 <p align="center">
  <img src="images/launchscreen.png" width=50% height=50%>